awsdocs/amazon-ecs-developer-guide/doc_source/using_awslogs.md

 **Note**
 The type of information that is logged by the containers in your task depends mostly on their `ENTRYPOINT` command\.
 By default, the logs that are captured show the command output that you would normally see in an interactive terminal if you ran the container locally, which are the `STDOUT` and `STDERR` I/O streams\.
 The `awslogs` log driver simply passes these logs from Docker to CloudWatch Logs\.
 For more information on how Docker logs are processed, including alternative ways to capture different file data or streams, see [View logs for a container or service](https://docs.docker.com/config/containers/logging/) in the Docker documentation\.

-To send system logs from your Amazon ECS container instances to CloudWatch Logs, see [Using CloudWatch Logs with Container Instances](using_cloudwatch_logs.md)\.
+To send system logs from your Amazon ECS container instances to CloudWatch Logs, see [Using CloudWatch Logs with container instances](using_cloudwatch_logs.md)\.
 For more information about CloudWatch Logs, see [Monitoring Log Files](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatchLogs.html) in the *Amazon CloudWatch User Guide*\.

 ## Enabling the awslogs Log Driver for Your Containers<a name="enable_awslogs"></a>